nullomatic/wordbook/README.md

 ## TODO

+- find words that have no senses/synset links, and link them
+- refine origin strings
+- create IDs for senses that have none

 - integrate WordNet data, maybe also EuroWordNet
 - highlight first search result / go to word page on Enter
 - remove huge files from repo and host elsewhere